 The IRS Hardship Program provides currently not collectible status (also called non collectible status) for IRS tax purposes.
 This change in status puts a hold or stop on all IRS collection activity.

 Currently not collectible status will stop the IRS from sending nasty collections letters and notices, as long as you are a participant in the program and continue to experience economic hardship.
 And most importantly, the IRS will not be able to levy or seize your assets, or garnish your wages, during this time.
+However, even when a taxpayer is under Currently Not Collectible status, the IRS continues to impose monthly late payment penalties and interest on the owed balance.

 Alternatives to the IRS Hardship Program include the ever popular Offer-in-Compromise, the Installment Agreement or Payment Plan, and Bankruptcy.
 Bankruptcy is done through the courts and is not an actual program offered by the IRS.